Heatstroke

 Some People Are More Susceptible than Others

 Some people overheat easily, which could be a genetic trait, a result of certain chronic illnesses, or a consequence of diseases someone has had in the past.
-Patients who have survived meningitis sometimes report that they have an increased sensitivity to heat, even years after their recovery.
+Patients who have survived meningitis, for example, sometimes report that they have an increased sensitivity to heat, even years after their recovery.

 If you have (had) meningitis, a chronic illness, or a predisposition to heat sensitivity, or if members of your immediate family are heat sensitive, you may be at a higher risk of heatstroke than others.